vas3k/home-assistant-berlin-transport/README.md

     - sensor.stop_id_900110001 # use your entity IDs here
     - sensor.stargarder_str # they might be different from mine
 ```

+## 🚨 Update
+This update brings new sensor id generation.
+It will result in deactivation of sensors with the old ids.
+All of those inactive sensors can be manually deleted either from the lovelace card directly and refreshing the dashboard or from the entities list in `Settings`.

 ## 🎨 Styling